RalphHightower/blog/README.md

 | Trump (T) | 74,223,975 | 46.85% | 232 |
 | (Difference) | 7,059,526 | 4.46% | 74 |

-*Maine appoints its electors proportionally.
-Biden-Harris won in the First Congressional District and took the state; Trump-Pence won the Second Congressional District.
-Maine's electoral votes were proportionally awarded accordingly: for President, Biden 3 and Trump 1; for Vice President, Harris 3 and Pence 1.
-**Nebraska appoints its electors proportionally.
-Trump-Pence won in the First and Third Congressional Districts and took the state; Biden-Harris won the Second Congressional District.
-Nebraska's electoral votes were proportionally awarded accordingly: for President, Trump 4 and Biden 1; for Vice President, Pence 4 and Harris 1.

 ### [2016 Presidential Election Results – Federal Election Commission (FEC)](https://www.fec.gov/resources/cms-content/documents/federalelections2020.pdf)

 | Candidate | Votes | Percentage | Electoral College |